needle-mirror/com.unity.entities/Documentation~/upgrade-guide.md

 `SystemBase.Time` and `SystemState.Time` are now deprecated and you should use `SystemAPI.Time `instead.
 Previously `SystemBase.Time` and `SystemState.Time` acted as aliases for `World.Time`.
 You should now use`SystemAPI.Time` which works in both `ISystem` and `SystemBase`.
 In cases where you can’t do that, because you’re outside a system, get hold of the world instead either as `World` or `WorldUnmanged`, which both have a `Time` property.

 ## Update SystemBase helper methods to SystemAPI

-SystemBase helpers like `GetComponent`, `SetComponent`, `GetSingleton` etc. has been marked for deprecation.
-Instead use `SystemAPI` inside systems.
+SystemBase helpers like `GetComponent`, `SetComponent`, `GetSingleton` have been marked for deprecation.
+Instead use [`SystemAPI`](xref:Unity.Entities.SystemAPI) inside systems.
 This also works for `Entities.ForEach`

-In places where `SystemAPI` does not work, you can do the two following things.
+In places where `SystemAPI` doesn't work, you can do the following things:

-1. For singleton APIs you can get an EntityQuery and use their equating function.
-Here's an example of one such conversion:
+For singleton APIs you can get an `EntityQuery` and use their equating method:

 ```csharp
 // Before
 void MyMethod(SystemBase mySystem) {